ersankarimi/nuxt-ui-starter/README.md

-# Nuxt + UI Starter
+# Nuxt + UI Starter – `nuxt3-ui2`

+> 🧩 This branch contains the **Nuxt 3 + Nuxt UI 2** starter template.
+> For other setups, see the [available branches](https://github.com/ersankarimi/nuxt-ui-starter/branches).

-A minimal **Nuxt 3** starter template with essential configurations for building modern web applications.
-This template includes useful Nuxt modules, security enhancements, and predefined scripts for easy development and deployment.
+A minimal **Nuxt 3** starter template using **Nuxt UI v2**, with essential configurations for building modern web applications.
+Includes useful Nuxt modules, security enhancements, and predefined scripts for easy development and deployment.

 ---